260WebProgramming/260Lab1/README.md

 # 260Lab1
-first creative lab for CS 260, only using html
+first creative lab for CS 260, only using html and css